In Person Classes and Programs for

 In Person Zoo Classes

 All in-person classes are 45-minutes long and are offered at 9:30 am, 10:30 am, and 11:30 am Tuesday through Friday.
-Classes are available from September 19, 2022 through May 12, 2023.
+Classes are available from September 26, 2023 through May 10, 2024.
 These classes can be added to your Minnesota Zoo field trip for an additional $100 per class (up to 30 students).
-Please check the Minnesota Zoo’s website for current COVID-19 protocols for in-person programs.
 Classes include:

 Once Upon a Tide Pool (grades K-2)

-Discover a watery world close to shore.
-This animated class focuses on the characters who live and depend on each other in a tide pool habitat.
-Be a part of the story, meet the main character, then you will be ready to explore our tide pool exhibit at the Zoo.
+Bring a story to life!
+This animated class focuses on the characters who live and depend on each other in a tide pool habitat and includes a trip to our tide pool to meet a real-life version of our main character.

-Animals and plants have many amazing physical and behavioral adaptations that allow them to survive and solve problems in the wild.
-See how engineers are now turning to nature to learn how to solve common human problems through the process of biomimicry.
-Students will act as biomimicry engineers while investigating seed dispersal and animal wind travel methods to solve an engineering challenge!
+Learn how engineers are turning to nature to solve human problems through the process of biomimicry.
+Students act as biomimicry engineers investigating seed dispersal to solve an engineering challenge!

-Have you ever seen an animal the Zoo playing with an object?
-Discover how animals stay busy, active, healthy, and curious at the Zoo through enrichment!
-Observe and analyze a variety of real animal enrichments while exploring the many considerations Zookeepers must think about to help encourage animals to use their natural behaviors and adaptations each day!
+Discover how animals stay busy, active, healthy, and curious at the Zoo through enrichment.
+Observe animals interacting with enrichment while exploring how Zookeepers encourage animals to use their natural behaviors and adaptations!

-Celebrate the science behind helping wildlife thrive!
-Science is used every day in a zoo to observe our animals’ behaviors, set goals, and assess progress!
-Join us to learn how animal observation data is collected to both care for and learn more about the variety of animals that live at the Zoo!
+Science is used every day in zoos to observe animal behavior, set goals, and assess progress.
+Join us to learn how animal observation data is collected in order to care for and learn more about the variety of animals that live at the Zoo!

 In Person Custom Programs